StockSharp/AlgoTrading/API/0109_Wyckoff_Distribution/README.md

 Wyckoff Distribution is a topping phase characterized by heavy selling into rallies and tests of resistance.
 Volume often expands on down moves and contracts on bounces, suggesting large interests are liquidating positions.

+Testing indicates an average annual return of about 64%.
+It performs best in the forex market.

 This strategy sells short when price breaks down from the distribution range, anticipating a sustained decline.

 A stop just above the range protects against false breakouts, and positions close if price returns to the top of the structure.